makesites/cloudvisio/readme.md

 # Cloudvisio

-Representing data in interesting ways.
-You may see it as a javascript template engine for graphs.
-It operates one level above D3, allowing you to create useful results (models) based on existing raw data.
+A javascript library that parses raw data (from a database or api) and generates meaningful visualizations.

+In essence, the scope of Cloudvisio is to allow for the easy generation of "axis" based on the raw data.

+For the technical person Cloudvisio may resemble a javascript template engine for graphs.

+For the artistic mind Cloudvisio may open up the possibility to play with the data in creative ways.

+Powered by D3.

 ## Features